It feels like sabotage, it feels predictable and it is exhausting and heartbreaking.

 Other ways to share the love

-If you found this article useful and interesting please share it on Facebook.
-You can also join our Facebook group for parents.
+If you found this article useful and interesting please share it on Facebook or with your friends.